top of page

 book pile.jpg

-Hamilton Book Month 2025
+Hamilton Book Month 2026

-Every year in August, Hamilton Book Month celebrates New Zealand authors and their writing, with events covering different genres and age groups.
+Every August, Hamilton Book Month celebrates New Zealand authors and their writing, with events covering different genres and age groups.
 Readers from the Waikato and beyond are invited to meet authors, listen to them discuss their work, and ask questions.
 With activities and events for all ages, all month, this is a local celebration you won't want to miss.
-Check our full schedule down below.
+Check our full schedule below.

 LINE UP

-9:30 - 12:30pm, Saturday 2 August
+9:30 - 12:30pm, Saturday 1 August

 Trust Waikato, 4 Little London Lane